 I love travelling, just going along, being no-one,going no-where.
 I walked across Japan, across Taiwan,the Malay peninsula and New Guinea.
 I cycled the border of Germany because I’d seen the film ‘Kings of the Road’.

-I have always loved taking photographs, which is like‘trying to fit which the world in a six by nine box’.
+I have always loved taking photographs, which is like‘trying to fit the world into a six by nine box’.
 Just before I went to India I went to see my tutor, the erudite Harry Redman who said “remember, you are not taking pictures, you are capturing light, picturing light, not things” Weeks later on a dull day outside the Taj Mahal I remembered the words, and put my camera back in its bag.

 I did a masters at the Slade school of Art making environments and installations,I loved the freedom to experiment and play and worked hard for two frantic years.
 Followed by a 9 month Fellowship at Cheltenham school of Art when ’I discovered the biscuit tin’.